Jenny G. Olson

 Nikolova, Hristina, Jenny Olson, and Joe Gladstone* (forthcoming), “Financial Infidelity Asymmetry Predicts Couples’ Financial and Relationship Well-Being," International Journal of Research in Marketing.

-Olson, Jenny, Brent McFerran, Andrea Morales, and Darren Dahl (forthcoming), “When and Why Consumers (Erroneously) Believe Income Impacts the Enjoyment of Consumption Experiences,” Journal of Consumer Research.
+Olson, Jenny, Brent McFerran, Andrea Morales, and Darren Dahl (2025), “When and Why Consumers (Erroneously) Believe Income Impacts the Enjoyment of Consumption Experiences,” Journal of Consumer Research, 52 (December), 712-734.

 Olson, Jenny, Scott Rick, Deborah Small, and Eli Finkel (2023), “Common Cents: Bank Account Structure and Couples’ Relationship Dynamics,” Journal of Consumer Research, 50 (December), 704-721. [pdf]